cournape/Bento/README.rst

     * Automake (for data files description) and autoconf
     * RPM spec file

-The toydist package indexing is inspired by the Hackage database, CRAN and linux packaging tools.
+The bento package indexing is inspired by the Hackage database, CRAN and linux packaging tools.